 Stigma and Mental Health: Youth with Mental and Neurodevelomental Disorders and WHAT DOES THIS MEAN IN THE ERA OF COVID-19.
-Join us for this important webinar on Tuesday, April 14, 2020, from 12:00 pm to 1:00 pm Eastern.

 Our speaker is Stephen Hinshaw, PhD, Professor of Psychology at UC Berkeley and of Psychiatry at UC San Francisco.

 Our moderator is Omar Gudino, PhD, ABPP University of Kansas.

 Stigma is still rampant with respect to mental disorders in general, but what can we do to reduce shame, silence, and stigma related to autism, ADHD, learning disorders, and other neurodevelopmental conditions?
 Following up on the February webinar on stigma in general, this session will focus on the sometimes paradoxical stigma related to neurodevelopmental disorders and explore means of stigma reduction.